 As the Civil and Structural engineer Todd Fratzel wrote in a post on Maintenance, Roofing, Safety: “Each year heavy snowfall is responsible for severe damage to homes.
 Deep snow can cause structural damage and water damage.
 In addition, deep snow can cause carbon monoxide poisoning and serious fall injuries.”

-Thus, effectively monitoring the accumulated snow cover over time can facilitate the road traffic, expressway, aviation industry and meteorological personnel to better understand the meteorological disaster caused by snow cover, and make corresponding treatment plans to ensure the smooth road and the safety of people’s property.
+Thus, effectively monitoring the accumulated snow cover over time can facilitate the road traffic, expressway, aviation industry, and meteorological personnel to understand better the meteorological disaster caused by snow cover, and make corresponding treatment plans to ensure the smooth road and the safety of people’s property.

 Multiple sensors are needed in winter locations

 Let’s see how Eivind made a device that can measure how much snow has accumulated on the ground.
-It is able to run on small batteries for years, survive sub-zero (Celcius) temperatures and uses LoRaWAN to transmit measurements to the internet for further processing.
+It is able to run on small batteries for years, survive sub-zero (Celcius) temperatures, and uses LoRaWAN to transmit measurements to the internet for further processing.

-Eivind Holt is a software developer in the field of e-health who has tinkered with electronics and 3D-printers in his spare time for the last few years.
-Besides, he is always passionate about IoT and loves to share his journey at his local makerspace and has written a few guides, mainly on hackster and element14.
+Eivind Holt is a software developer in the field of e-health who has tinkered with electronics and 3D printers in his spare time for the last few years.
+Besides, he is always passionate about IoT and loves to share his journey at his local maker space and has written a few guides, mainly on hackster and element14.

 Eivind Holt: Credit by PhotographerSebastian Loraas

-He pointed out this project started out of necessity – he wanted his wake-up alarm to go off an hour earlier if there was a need for clearing out snow from our rather long driveway.
+He pointed out that this project started out of necessity – he wanted his wake-up alarm to go off an hour earlier if there was a need for clearing out snow from our rather long driveway.
 In his windy town, he will need several sensors deployed to account for variable build-up.